Jocho-Smith/campo-mensa-script/README.md

   -h, --help  show this help message and exit
-  -e          Print only when keywords "suppe" or "eintopf" are found -d D        Specify a custom date in the format 'YYYY-MM-DD' -c          Color the meals according to -e (red) and Mayo-compatibilirt
+  -e          Print only when keywords "suppe" or "eintopf" are found -d D        Specify a custom date in the format 'YYYY-MM-DD' -c          Color the meals according to -e (red) and Mayo-compatibility
 ```
 ## Example
 ![](doc/mensa.jpg)